Plan for Canterbury 2023-2025

 Who we are

-The members of the Mayoral Forum are the mayors of the ten territorial authorities in Canterbury and the chair of the regional council (Environment Canterbury).
+The members of the Mayoral Forum are the mayors of the ten territorial authorities in Canterbury and the chair of the Canterbury Regional Council (Environment Canterbury).

 The Forum is mandated by the Canterbury Local Authorities’ Triennial Agreement and is the primary mechanism for communication, co-ordination and collaboration between councils in New Zealand’s largest region.

-The Forum is supported by the Canterbury Chief Executives Forum, Policy, Corporate, Operations, Economic Development and Communications and Engagement Forums, regional working groups and a permanent secretariat hosted by Environment Canterbury.
+The Forum is supported by the Canterbury Chief Executives Forum, Policy, Corporate, Operations, Economic Development and Communications and Engagement Forums, regional working groups and a permanent secretariat hosted by the Regional Council.

 Background to the Plan for Canterbury